-- In a large skillet over med-high, add sesame oil and heat for a minute.
+- In a large skillet or wok over medium-high heat, add sesame oil* and heat for a minute.

 - Carefully add broccoli florets.
 Cook for about 4 minutes, stirring often to prevent burning.

-- Reduce heat to med-low, then and add garlic sauce.
-Stir well to coat.
+- Reduce heat to medium-low.
+Then add garlic sauce.
+Stir well to coat broccoli.

 - Cook for about 3 minutes, or until broccoli is desired tenderness.
 (The sauce will thicken and absorb into the broccoli.)

 Nutrition Per Serving (Estimate)

 Sodium: This is omitted as I cannot provide an accurate number.
 I encourage you to calculate your own to provide a much more precise reading based on the exact ingredients, brands, and amounts you're using.